ynotdraw/playwright-visual-regression-testing/findings.md

 - Toggle
   - Calling `click()` doesn't toggle the state, even though it works when done in JavaScript
   - Must use `evaluate()` and call `click()` through it
+- Tree Item Menu
+  - Can't be clicked to be opened with Playwright's `locator.click()` - has issues with visibility
+    - Focus puts the three-dot menu in view, but it still seems to have `visbility: hidden` which blocks Playwright from accessing it
+  - Must use `evaluate()` and call `focus()` and then `click()` through it

 Notes about `evaluate`: